 How utterly quiet this forest is.
 The only sound is the wind, and an occasional squawk from a bird.
 I look back at the parking lot, wondering when I am going to return.
 Will I get lost this time?
 I think not.
-I get to the first turn, stopping in the middle of the path, hoping to see some sign of a Raven (a sign I associate with take for interpersonal change).
+I get to the first turn, stopping in the middle of the path, hoping to see some sign of a Raven (a sign I associate with interpersonal change).
 As I look for photo opportunities, two men in their sixties walk past me.
 One says to me, “A man after my own heart, one who takes his time.”
-I laugh as they pass, thinking about the irony in that statement.
-Most of my life, I was rushing from one thing to the next, with little regard for the experience time.
-As I advance in years, I’m learning that the important things in life can only be experienced by taking my time.
+I laugh as they pass, there is irony in that statement.
+Most of my life, I was rushing from one experience to the next, paying little regard for the importance of the moment.
+I’m learning, that life is really about giving more than taking.

 After the two men pass, I look around again.
 I see two Redwoods growing out of the same place on the earth.
 They reach into the sky, drawing strength from each other.
 Redwoods often grow as close together as possible to protect each other from the elements.
 I almost lost my balance on the steep incline, trying to pano-capture the pair with my SmartPhone.